pawbz/GeoPhyInv.jl/docs/src/index.md

 * `Medium` for bundling medium parameters together;
 * `AGeom` stores acquisition geometry related parameters;
 * `SrcWav` allocates source signals input to an experiment;
-* `Data` allocated the output records that are fitted during inversion.
+* `Records` allocated the output records that are fitted during inversion.

 ### Loading the package
 It is important to configure GeoPhyInv with a macro `@init_parallel_stencil` before anything else.